BOOK the FIFTH

 Excerpt from Chaucer in Old English Geoffrey Chaucer is considered the "Father of English Poetry" |

-Click HERE to buy this book by Dr. JJ |
+Click HERE to buy Dr. JJ's Poems |

-This poem, and many others like it, filled me with an appreciation for poetry's capacity to teach moral lessons in beautiful, inspiring, and memorable ways.
+This poem, and many others like it, have filled me with an appreciation for poetry's capacity to teach moral lessons in beautiful, inspiring, and memorable ways.
 Such poems perpetually fill my mind, heart, and soul with pleasure, joy, and gratitude, influencing me to memorize them for ready recitation at appropriate opportunities of edification, education, or just pleasure and entertainment.
 More significantly, they motivate me to work hard and strive diligently to make something grand out of my life—and to influence others to make something grand out of theirs.

 If you were a licensed contractor, what kinds of construction projects would you like to build, and why?